nwolff/cours-NN/enhancements.md

 - Disable buttons while training is ongoing (this should also fix 4 tensor leaks)
 - Error in console when resizing

+# Maybe

+- Only turn class names when they are big
 - Show biases when no activations

-# Maybe
+- Tighter typing
 - Highlight connections when hovering over a neuron
 - Simplify link filtering